Quansight/Quansight-website/apps/labs/posts/lets-make-pygments-accessible.md

 Most of all, we encourage you to [try `accessible-pygments` for yourself!](https://quansight-labs.github.io/accessible-pygments/) 🔍

-If you have any application or web page that is using `pygments` under the hood just add us as a dependency and use one of our themes.
+If you have any application or web page that is using `pygments` under the hood, you can add this package as a dependency and use one of our themes.
 We have installers available in both `pip` and `conda` using the `conda-forge` channel.
-For more information about it, please visit [the project repo](https://github.com/Quansight-Labs/accessible-pygments).
+For more information about installation, please visit [the project repo](https://github.com/Quansight-Labs/accessible-pygments).

-In case you experience any bug or want us to include a new theme, just reach us out in the [issue tracker](https://github.com/Quansight-Labs/accessible-pygments/issues) of the project.
-We will also love to know how you are using this package, so any screenshots or links to your project will be amazing as a resource not only for `accessible-pygments` but also to the broader accessibility community.
+If you experience any bugs or want us to include a new theme, reach out in the [issue tracker](https://github.com/Quansight-Labs/accessible-pygments/issues) of the project.
+We will also love to know how you are using this package, so any screenshots or links to your project will be amazing as a resource not only for `accessible-pygments` but also for the broader accessibility community.

 And remember, even if this project isn’t for you, evaluating the syntax highlighting you use in public-facing work is a great way to dive into making your work more accessible.
 Every step helps us make a more inclusive internet.